SOC 1113 Introduction to Sociology

 Critical analysis of criminological theories.
 The examination of major types of crimes, victims, and criminal behavior.
 Other topics include definitions, incidents, and trends in criminal behavior and the response of law enforcement, judicial, and correctional systems.
 (Formerly SOC 2363)

-The study of societies’ relationship with war, in particular: how warfare is viewed by different societies; why societies choose to wage war; how religion, culture, and literature affect society’s perspective of warfare, and the social consequences of waging war for winners and losers.
-Within the context of American society, this course will address the social impacts of various U.S. wars, and will take some time to explore the rise of the militaryindustrial complex and its effect of American society.
+The study of societies relationship with war, in particular: how warfare is viewed by different societies; why societies choose to wage war; how religion, culture, and literature affect society s perspective of warfare; and the social consequences of waging war for winners and losers.
+Within the context of American society, this course will address the social impacts of various U.S. wars, and will take some time to explore the rise of the military-industrial complex and its effect on American society.

 This course is focused on the interaction between populations, resources, and the environment in the developed and the developing world.

 SOC 3950 Special Topics in Sociology